SARARANJBAR/docker_demo/README.md

 ## Part 3.
 Run your container with kubernetes

-I am assuming you have a kubernetes account, your HOME directory has been mounted and that they have given you a folder with templates.
-Take a look at `job.hello.gpu.yaml` as an example.
+I am assuming you have a kubernetes account, that your HOME directory (/rsrch4/home/plm/<username>) has been mounted and that they have given you a folder with templates.
+Take a look at `job.hello.gpu.yaml` that s what I will be using.

-I highly recommend installing OpenLens on your machine.
-It helps a lot with monitoring job progress (Talk to Ping about instructions and setting it up)

 1. create your own job template.
    - Find the template provided to you in your home directory.
 Mine was in /rsrch4/home/plm/sranjbar/k8s-templates